 Doreen Valiente is widely regarded as the co-creator of Wicca.
-Shortly after Gardner made known his claims that he had been initiated into a surviving witch cult, he was joined by Valiente, who collaborated with him in the creation of rituals.
-Valiente also wrote a number of poems for the use of Wiccans as well as a several books on the subject such as An ABC of Witchcraft, Where Witchcraft Lives, Natural Magic and Witchcraft for Tomorrow [26].
-Witchcraft for Tomorrow has been particularly useful, outlining the main witch gatherings, both seasonal and monthly, as well as providing a simple Book of Shadows containing rites and rituals.
-Spurred by the challenge from academic sceptics, such as Professor J. B. Russell [27], Valiente attempted to provide evidence for Gardner's claims concerning his initiation, most notably by finding evidence that Dorothy Clutterbuck existed.
-At times in her writings she is almost reverential towards Gardner, at others distant, accusing him of having created an "airy-fairy" brand of Wicca [28].
-Dr Leo Ruickbie examined her life and assessed her contribution to Wicca in his Witchcraft Out of the Shadows [29].
-According to him, Valiente was the 'Mother of Modern Witchcraft', and played a critical role in re-writing much of Gardner's original ritual material.
+Shortly after Gardner made known his claims that he had been initiated into a surviving Witch cult, he was joined by Valiente, who collaborated with him in the creation of rituals.
+Valiente also wrote a number of poems for the use of Wiccans as well as a several books on the subject such as An ABC of Witchcraft, Where Witchcraft Lives, Natural Magic and Witchcraft for Tomorrow [28].
+Witchcraft for Tomorrow has been particularly useful, outlining the main Witch gatherings, both seasonal and monthly, as well as providing a simple Book of Shadows containing rites and rituals.
+Spurred by the challenge from academic sceptics, such as Professor J. B. Russell [29], Valiente attempted to provide evidence for Gardner's claims concerning his initiation, most notably by finding documents that Dorothy Clutterbuck existed.
+Valiente is credited as the 'Mother of Modern Witchcraft', and played a critical role in re-writing much of Gardner's original ritual material.